I am interested in...

 There are several places in Golden Bay where miners' tracks built last century are being enthusiastically re-used by today's visitors.
 Turn off the main road at Kaituna Bridge and follow the signs to the modest carpark near the bush edge.
 From here a well-graded track takes you first to the old Kaituna gold-workings, where water-races, shafts, stacked stones and the odd piece of rusting iron identify a hundred-year-old rush; then the track carries you further into the hills with splendid views o

 As would be expected when walking to a lookout the 1.5 hours to the top of he hill is a lot of "up", but the view is worth it.
 360 degrees that take in all of Whanganui (Westhaven) Inlet and miles of the Kahurangi National Park.
 You can even see Farewell Spit in the distance.
 The first and last hour of the walk are shared with the Kaituna Track ??" the Knuckle Hill walk branches off, and from that point is a steep and rocky trek to the top.

 Just two kilometres out of Takaka, on the way to Pohara, are three big oak trees.
 Turn left here, follow the signs to Labyrinth Rocks Walkway and you will find one of Golden Bay's most amazing places.
-Nature has produced a maze-like network of canyons through a limestone outcrop ??" an excellent example of the geological term 'Karst' limestone for which this area is known.
-It has been developed (and is still in the process of being developed) as an enchanting family attraction.
-Young or old, you
+Nature has produced a maze-like network of canyons through a limestone outcrop, an excellent example of the geological term 'Karst' limestone for which this area is known.
+It has been developed as an enchanting family attraction.

 This is probably Golden Bay's most famous attraction, and its story and mysteries are still a fascinating one.